project-zot/project-zot.github.io/docs/admin-guide/admin-configuration.md

 <a name="storage_config"></a>

-## Storage configuration
+## Storage

-### Storage options

-With zot, you have the option to store your registry image files either in local filesystem storage or in cloud storage, such as an Amazon Simple Storage Service (S3) bucket.

-### Configuring local storage
+Exposing flexibility in storage capabilities is a key tenet for catering to the requirements of varied environments ranging from cloud to on-premises to IoT.

-Local filesystem storage for zot is configured with the `storage` attribute in the configuration file, as shown in the following example.
+Filesystem storage is configured with the `storage` attribute in the zot configuration file, as shown in the following simple example.

 ``` json
 "storage":{